djey47/tduf/src/markdown/README.md

 * DatabaseTool: (ResourceEditor) now proposes to affect all resource locales by default, instead of only current one

 * Library: major changes in database files structure to lower disk usage
+* Library: misc. performance improvements
-* Library: cut dependency with Google Guava Library, some required features have been imported from it.
+* Library: cut dependency with Google Guava Library, some required features have been imported from it
+* Library: TDUMT-CLI path is now absolute, allowing to execute TDUF from any location (useful for scripting use).

 ### Fixed issues

-*
+* DatabaseTool: fixed missing entry had no resources attached
+* DatabaseTool: fixed resources entries had no value displayed
+* DatabaseTool: fixed items did not appear
+* DatabaseTool: removed entries were displayed still
+* DatabaseTool: cloned entries could not be dipsplayed in topic link.